COVID-19 and Reopening Schools

 - Anyone who has trouble breathing or is unconscious

-- Anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance
+- Anyone who is incapacitated or otherwise unable to remove the face mask without assistance

 Washing Hands and Respiratory Etiquette